Connected Network Model for the Mechanical Loss of Amorphous Materials: Discussion

 The mechanical loss predicted in Fig.~\ref{fig: Combined_Heat} at $300$K and $1$kHz are of order $Q_{CN}^{-1} \sim10^{-1}$ and $\sim 10^{0}$ for a-Si and a-TiO$_{2}$ respectively.
 Experimental estimates for the mechanical loss of a-Si can vary significantly depending on film thickness and preparations conditions, ranging from $\sim10^{-3}$ for poorly annealed to $\sim 10^{-5}$ for well annealed samples~\cite{liu2014hydrogen,granata2020amorphous,molina2021}.
 This is a crucial factor to take into account when comparing our numerical predictions quantitatively to experiments, since the timescales accessible in MD simulations are significantly shorter than experimental protocols.

 The necessarily fast quench rates in MD simulations result in poorly annealed samples which we expect to increase the overall mechanical loss of our \emph{in silico} samples.
 The effect of aging and annealing has been the subject of several recent studies~\cite{khomenko2020,luckabauer2019,khadka2023,prasai2021}.
 Indeed, it has been shown that the density of TLS can be reduced by two orders of magnitude when comparing hyperquenched to ultrastable glass models~\cite{khomenko2020}.
 A promising direction for future study is therefore to explore how the effects of aging and annealing on mechanical loss manifests in the network structure of the materials.
+As we have shown, even the smallest networks consisting of three or four states can result in dramatic differences between TLS and connected network predictions, so we expect that even for these well annealed samples it will be important to correctly account for the connectivity between states.

 Additionally, quantitative predictions are sensitive to the choice of empirical interatomic potentials used to model the energy landscape.
 One factor whose effect is easy to understand is the deformation potential $\gamma$, for which experiments estimates typically $\gamma \sim 1$eV, but some estimates can be as low as $\gamma \sim 7$meV~\cite{molina2021decoupling}.
 Since $\gamma$ enters quadratically in the calculation of the mechanical loss, the quantitative prediction depends strongly on the accuracy of this estimate, which in our simulations has a broad distribution (see appendix ~\ref{app: simulation details}).
 With the advancement of machine-learning potentials that are able to achieve \emph{ab initio} level accuracy, we are hopeful that this inaccuracy can be improved upon without sacrificing the accessible simulation timescales.